 Footpaths, Walking and Cycling

-On Boxing Day and New Year’s Day, it is a tradition for some residents to don blackface and parade through the town singing ‘minstrel’ songs.
-This is an ancient British midwinter celebration that occurs every year in Padstow and was originally part of the pagan heritage of midwinter celebrations that were regularly celebrated all over Cornwall where people would guise dance and disguise themselves by blackening up their faces or wearing masks.
-(Recently the people of Penzance have revived its midwinter celebration with the Montol Festival which like Padstow at times would have had people darkening or painting their skin to disguise themselves as well as masking.)
+On Boxing Day and New Year’s Day, it’s traditional for a few residents to don make-up and parade through Padstow singing ‘minstrel’ songs.
+This ancient British winter celebration that happens each year in Padstow and was originally a part of the pagan heritage of winter time celebrations that were frequently celebrated everywhere Cornwall.
+People would disguise themselves and dance by changing the colour of their faces or sporting masks.